One of the Good Guys by Araminta Hall

 Blog tour

-Thanks to Murray Bailey for my digital copy of The Killing Crew and for my place on the blog tour.
+Thanks to Murray Bailey for my paperback and digital copies of A Third is Darkness and for my place on the blog tour.

 See the banner below for more stops on the #blogtour.